infn-esc/sesame26/basic/environment.md

 [username@esc26s-01 ~]$
 ```

-Now, to allow passwordless authentication between the to esc nodes for the MPI exercises, you should copy the key-pair and the config file in ~/.ssh/ of esc1 (which is shared also with esc2).
+Now, to allow passwordless authentication between the to esc nodes for the MPI exercises, you should copy the key-pair and the config file in ~/.ssh/ of esc1 (which is, by the way, also shared with esc2).

 ```shell
 [me@mylaptop ~]$ scp .ssh/id_rsa_student_esc esc1:.ssh/